Latin American Idol: Second season

 In the second season, the Mexican judge Elizabeth Meza left the competition giving place to Irma Angélica "Mimí" Hernández, another Mexican judge.
 Movistar returned as a sponsor its support to the show.
-The auditions kept same way (Bogotá, Colombia; Mexico City, México; Caracas, Venezuela and Buenos Aires, Argentina) ad the contestants, Venezuelan Erika De la Vega and Argentinian Monchi Balestra.
+The auditions kept same way (Bogotá, Colombia; Mexico City, Mexico; Caracas, Venezuela and Buenos Aires, Argentina) ad the contestants, Venezuelan Erika De la Vega and Argentinian Monchi Balestra.
 Rules changed so that people under 18 years old could participate, the competition came down to 16 years old.
 The competition also increased the ages from 28 to 30 years old.

 The theater changed radically compared to the first season, instead of two rounds, it was developed in three rounds: auditions in lines, duets and solo performances.
 The judged gave some songs to make contestants choose what they want to sing in their duets and solo performances.
 The panel of judges grouped in the duets rounds each contestant.
 When the theater round finished, the Hispanic America's top 30 was chosen.